coast-team/sigver/README.md

     bool joined = 3; // Incoming for the server and outcoming from the client.

     // Server sends `heartbeat` message each 5 seconds and expects getting the
     // same message back.
-If after 3 tentatives still no response then close the
+If after 3 tentatives still no response then closes the
-    // connection.
+    // socket.
     bool heartbeat = 4;
   }
 }